 LGBTQ clients in particular are used to unpacking the societal expectations around love, sex and relationships due to living in such a heteronormative and cisnormative society.

-However for many people I have worked with it is common for folks to still hark back to the ‘rules’ and find it difficult to question the societal expectations around what sex looks like, the possibility of opening up a relationship, how might it be to remain single.
+However for many people I have worked with it is common for folks to still hark back to the ‘rules’ and find it difficult to question the societal expectations around what sex looks like, the possibility of opening up a relationship, how it might be to remain single.

-I often suggest this book to clients as it can help open up ideas for how they might manage love, sex and relationships differently, without the pressure to follow the cookie cutter fairytale which doesn’t always end happily ever after.
+I often suggest this book to clients as it can help open up ideas for how they might manage love, sex and relationships differently, without the pressure to follow the cookie cutter fairytale, which doesn’t always end happily ever after.

 Why I think counsellors will find it helpful?

-When I did my initial counsellor training I wish this book had been recommended.
+When I did my initial counsellor training, I wish this book had been recommended.
 Of course it hadn’t been written yet, but my wish is that current and future counselling courses can add this to their reading list.